HarringtonIdahosa/Individual-program-1-4811/README.md

 This program demonstrates a simple fork-join pattern using pthreads and semaphores.
 The main thread creates a child thread, and the parent thread waits for the child to finish using a semaphore.

 ### Instructions to Run
-- Compile the code using the provided makefile: `make output`.
+- Compile the code using the provided makefile
 - Run the executable: `./output`.

 OR